 I joined the Open University in February 2016 as a Lecturer in International Development.
 Prior to this I lectured in International Relations and Politics at the University of Northampton.
 I hold a PhD in Development Studies (Institute of Development Studies, University of Sussex), an MSc in African Studies (University of Oxford) and a BA in History and Politics (University of Oxford).

-My research concerns politics, security and development in East Africa.
-I am particularly interested in the role of 'informal' institutions in local governance, the politics of development, and the policing of political and economic change.
+My research concerns politics, security and development, with a particular focus on East Africa.
+I am interested in the role of 'informal' institutions in local governance, the politics of development, and the policing of political and economic change.

-I am also involved in Innovation for Cancer Care in Africa, an ESRC-GCRF funded East Africa-India-UK collaboration investigating how linking innovation in the industrial and health sectors might improve access to cancer care in Kenya and Tanzania.
+I am also working with colleagues in Kenya, India and Tanzania to explore Innovation for Cancer Care in Africa.
+We are investigating how linking innovation in the industrial and health sectors might improve access to cancer care in Kenya and Tanzania.

 Ulinzi Shirikishi: Popular Experiences of Hybrid Security Governance in Tanzania (2016-09-05)